 Those who linger and sleep in this hour will not be able to withstand the storm which is about to break.
 This is the Day for the perseverance of the Saints.
 This Day, as all days in God, begins in darkness and ends in light (see Genesis 1:5,8,13,19, 23, 31).
 This Day is even now unfolding in great darkness and in the midnight hour men will wonder in great perplexity where God is in the midst of the horror that must be revealed.
 Those of the Day will stand for they know His morning is coming.
-In the seventh Day there is no evening; it is an eternal Day of His presence and glory to those who stood true to their DAY.
+In the seventh Day (in Genesis 4:1-3) there is no evening; and so shall it be in this Day, it is an eternal Day of His presence and glory to those who stood true to their DAY.

 “Howl ye; for the day of the Lord is at hand; it shall come as a destruction from the Almighty.
 Therefore shall all hands be faint, and every man’s heart shall melt: And they shall be afraid: pangs and sorrows shall take hold of them; they shall be in pain as a woman that travaileth: they shall be amazed one at another; their faces shall be as flames.
 Behold, the day of the Lord cometh, cruel both with wrath and fierce anger, to lay the land desolate: and he shall destroy the sinners thereof out of it.
 For the stars of heaven and the constellations thereof shall not give their light: the sun shall be darkened in his going forth, and the moon shall not cause her light to shine.
 And I will punish the world for their evil, and the wicked for their iniquity; and I will cause the arrogancy of the proud to cease, and will lay low the haughtiness of the terrible” Isaiah 13:6-11